Have you ever asked the question “Why are driving tests at such odd times?”.

 The driving instructor training bubble

-Shortly before the recession began there was a MASSIVE explosion in the number of people becoming driving instructors.
+Shortly before the recession of 2008 there was a MASSIVE explosion in the number of people becoming driving instructors.
 From 2003 to 2008 the number of registered driving instructors rose by about 25%.

 Companies were advertising on radio, TV and in the press.
 They were promising a huge income, a guaranteed job for life and everyone was jumping aboard.